Valais Blacknose: History

 The breed originates in the mountains of the canton of Valais – from which its name derives – and of the Bernese Oberland.
 It is documented as far back as the fifteenth century, but the present German name was not used before 1884; the breed standard dates from 1962.
-In the past there was some cross-breeding with imported sheep, in the nineteenth century of Bergamasca and Cotswold stock, and in the twentieth century of the Southdown breed.
+In the past there was some cross-breeding with imported sheep: in the nineteenth century with Bergamasca and Cotswold stock, and in the twentieth century with the Southdown.

+The Valais Blacknose is also present in Austria, Germany and Holland.
+The total population reported in Switzerland for 2023 was 10286–19732, with 9380 ewes registered in the herd-book; the conservation status of the breed is listed as 'not at risk'.

 Characteristics

 The Schwarznasenschaf is a mountain breed, well adapted to grazing on the stony pastures of its area of origin.
-Both rams and ewes are horned.
+Both rams and ewes are horned, with helical or spiral-shaped horns.
+Ewes may have black spots on the tail, but rams may not.

 Use

 The Valais Blacknose is a dual-purpose breed, reared for both meat and wool.
 The wool is coarse: fibre diameter averages approximately 38 microns, and staple length is 100 mm or more.
 The annual yield of wool is about 4 kg per head.